What is a chest cold?

 - Pneumonia: The symptoms of pneumonia are typically similar to those of a chest cold, though may be more severe.
 The condition is easily treatable with antibiotics, though it is important that it is distinguished from a chest cold first.
 Elderly people, smokers and those with preexistent liver or kidney conditions are most at risk from contracting pneumonia.

 - Chronic bronchitis: A permanent condition typically caused by smoking or exposure to airborne irritants.
-A persistent cough is the chief symptom of chronic bronchitis.
+A persistent cough, lasting for at least three months in two consecutive years, is the chief symptom of chronic bronchitis.
 A doctor should be able to diagnose the condition.

 Chest cold FAQs